How to Make the Best Charcuterie Board

 White cheddar is an easy cheese to start with if you don’t have an acquired taste for sharp, dry or strongly flavored cheeses.

 My only request (it’s kind of an “ick,” if you know what I mean) is to not buy one of those pre-sliced cheese packs from the grocery store.
 Unless you’re on a budget, these are not ideal (respectfully).
-You actually end up spending more money on these than you think, because you’re paying for 1) the packaging, and 2) the easiness that comes with pre-sliced cheese.
+You actually end up spending more money on these than you think, because you’re paying for 1) the packaging, and 2) the convenience of pre-sliced cheese.

 Grab a couple small blocks of cheese, depending on what you like.
 One or two non-sharp cheeses (a white cheddar, mozzarella, brie, asiago, pecorino, Colby jack, fontina), and some either sharp or hard (parmesan, smoked gouda, feta, Swiss, gorgonzola, Romano, or anything labeled “vintage”).

-My favorites, for the general crowd: Soft Pecorino (this one’s hard to find in a soft block in the US, sadly), white cheddar, asiago and brie (the softest).
+My favorites, for the general crowd: Soft Pecorino (this one’s hard to find in a soft block in the US, sadly), white cheddar and asiago.

 3. FRUITS

-I love to load up on berries, and they can pair PERFECTLY with some of these cheeses.
+I typically load up on berries, and they pair PERFECTLY with some of these cheeses.
 This means raspberries, grapes, blueberries, strawberries, blackberries (okay, all the berries), apple, orange slices and really anything else you want.

 This definitely depends on the season – berries won’t be a good choice for the winter time.
 That doesn’t mean you have to exclude all fruit from your board, though – just find one that’s ripe and in season.